emrekisacik/Avian-Morphology-and-Climate/README.md

 ## **2. Methodology**

 > [!NOTE]
-> For sections 2.1 and 2.2, refer to [Data Preparation Notebook](Data/DataPreparation.ipynb) for details.
+> For sections 2.1 and 2.2, refer to [this Python notebook](Data/DataPreparation.ipynb) for details.

 ### **2.1.
 Data Structure**